top of page

 COMMUNITY SAFETY AND CARE

+We noore to utilize community outreach workers like the care team to address community concerns.
 Nationally, political movements have exposed the systemic ways in which the lives of Black, Indigenous and people of color (BIPOC) are under constant threat.

-This campaign is committed to understanding all the ways in which city policy, education and community oversight can enhance the way we build solidarity and strong neighborhoods.
+This campaign is committed to understanding all the ways in which city policy, education, and community oversight can enhance the way we build solidarity and strong neighborhoods.

 Click to learn about creating safe communities: